Instructions for adapting your code to an analysis pipeline

 Check if the libraries you need are in conda

-To check if the packages you need are already in the default conda environment, go to runners/r-environment.yml or runners/python-environment.yml in the BON in a Box project folder.
-The list of packages already installed will be under “dependencies”.
+To check if the packages you need are already in the default conda environment, go to runners/conda/r-environment.yml or runners/conda/python-environment.yml in the BON in a Box project folder.
+The list of packages already installed can be found under “dependencies”.

 If all the packages that you need are in the R environment file and you do not need specific package versions, you do not need to specify a conda sub environment and you can skip the next step.